 Doctor of Juridical Science (SJD) Admission

-This degree program is designed for those seeking to pursue careers as teachers and scholars of law.
-It is a highly selective program open only to applicants who possess a distinguished academic record in law, show promise of outstanding scholarship, and demonstrate potential for completing a scholarly dissertation of high quality.
+The Doctor of Juridical Science degree is a highly specialized research doctorate in law designed for those seeking to pursue careers as teachers and scholars of law.
+Emory Law's highly selective program is open only to candidates who possess a distinguished academic record in law, show promise of outstanding scholarship, and demonstrate potential for completing a scholarly dissertation of high quality.

-To be considered for admission into Emory Law’s SJD program, candidates must have received a first degree in law that allows them to practice law in their home country and an LLM degree from a US institution.
+SJD candidates must have a first degree in law that allows them to practice law in their home country and an LLM degree from a US institution.

 - For US graduates, applicants must have earned both a JD and an LLM degree.